matthiasn/Clojure-Resources/README.md

 * **[damballa/parkour on GitHub](https://github.com/damballa/parkour)**: Hadoop MapReduce in idiomatic Clojure.
 * **[Clojure for the Brave and True - Writing Macros](http://www.braveclojure.com/writing-macros/)**: before this article, I did not know that there was a connection between hair growth potion and macros.
 Well, I still don't know that.
 But entertaining nonetheless.
 And I now understand macros.
 * **[clojure/core.typed](https://github.com/clojure/core.typed)**: An optional type system for Clojure
+* **[Organizing Your Project: a Librarian's Tale](http://www.braveclojure.com/organization/)**: useful chapter from the **[Clojure for the Brave and True](http://www.braveclojure.com/)** book about code organization and namespaces.
+It's a little long but it still covers the topic well enough.

 ## ClojureScript
 * **[clojure/clojurescript - GitHub](https://github.com/clojure/clojurescript)**